gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 ### 0. Add PoolSize Validation / Fix Existing Clusters

 As was described earlier, our current distribution logic for worker pools can result in creating non-sensical NodeGroups where the `MaxSize` of the NodeGroup is computed as `0`.
-Since we will preserve the current distribution logic in our `Backward-Compatible` NodeGroup sizing strateg, we should add a validation check to reject shoot specs where `WorkerPool.Maximum < WorkerPool.NumZones`.
+Since we will preserve the current distribution logic in our `Backward-Compatible` NodeGroup sizing strategy, we should add a validation check to reject shoot specs where `WorkerPool.Maximum < WorkerPool.NumZones`.
 We should also fix existing shoot specs.

 ### 1. Extend MCM MachineDeployment